arlonproj/arlon/README.md

 - `${WORKSPACE_REPO_URL}`: the workspace repo's git URL.
 It typically looks like `https://github.com/${username}/${reponame}.git`

+_Note: for the best experience, make sure your workspace repo is configured to send change notifications to ArgoCD via a webhook.
+See the Installation section for details._
 ## Cluster specs

 We first create a few cluster specs with different combinations of API providers